DaveVoyles/LetsEncryptWebApp/README.md

 Azure Web App with Let's Encrypt Certificate
 --------------------------------------------
+**This is valid for 90 days.** You must run this command every 90 days to renew your SSL cert.
+It takes me ~1 minute to do.
+Not bad for free.
+You could likely even create an automated powershell script to run in Azure for you.

 This repository contains example code for creating an [Azure Web App](https://azure.microsoft.com/en-us/services/app-service/web/) with a [Let's Encrypt](https://letsencrypt.org/) SSL Certificate.
 It uses the [ACMESharp](https://github.com/ebekker/ACMESharp) Powershell module.
 You can install the ACMESharp Module in Powershell with: